jiaqiluo/face-detection-and-recognition/README.md

 - openCV: 2.4.13.2

 ## Training data set
-Run the python script to produce a csv file which includes pairs of image and lable:
+Run the python script to produce a csv file which includes pairs of image and label:

 ```
 python creteCSV.py path_to_images